phoddie/m5paper/readme.md

 ## EPD Notes

 EPD display driver implemented.
 It is able to initialize the screen.
-It can fill rectangles, but the color is wrong.
-It looks like the memory writes aren't working.
+It can fill rectangles.
 For development convenience, the `EPD` class is built into `main.js`.

 The reference driver used to guide this implementation is [here](https://github.com/m5stack/M5EPD/blob/63f6eb34697b0120e68d279fe0e22e5ec3aba61b/src/M5EPD_Driver.cpp).
 The organization is similar.
 Once it works, it can be restructured for ease of integration with Poco and Piu.